HBClab/addPhysioData/README.md

 ### Prerequsite
 Make sure the wifi is turned off.

 ![wifi_off](.imgs/prereq_wifi_off.png)

 ### Step 1
 Open the VossLab folder on the desktop.

 ![voss_folder](.imgs/prereq_select_VossLab_folder.png)

 ### Step 2
-Select the project (either BETTER_Aging or BIKE_EXTEND)
+Select the project (either BETTER_Aging or BIKE_EXTEND).

 ![select_project_folder](.imgs/prereq_select_project.png)

 ### Step 3
 Create the subject folder within the project folder.
 It should follow the format `sub-<label>`.

 ![create_subject_folder](.imgs/prereq_create_subject_folder.png)

 ### Step 4
 Create the session folder within the subject folder.
-It should follow the format `ses-<label>`
+It should follow the format `ses-<label>`.

 ![create_session_folder](.imgs/prereq_create_session_folder.png)

 ### Step 5
-At the base of the project folder, open `Standard.acq`
+At the base of the project folder, open `Standard.acq`.

 ![open_standard](.imgs/prereq_select_standard.png)

 ### Step 6
-In the menu bar, select MP150, and from the dropdown select "Set Up Data Acquisition..."
+In the menu bar, select MP150, and from the dropdown select "Set Up Data Acquisition...".

 ![mp150](.imgs/prereq_select_mp150.png)

 ### Step 7
 After you select "Set Up Data Acquisition...", you should see a page like this.

 ![select_data_acquisition](.imgs/prereq_select_data_acquisition.png)

 ### Step 8
-Select the Length/Rate tab in the new window
+Select the Length/Rate tab in the new window.

 ![length_rate](.imgs/prereq_select_length_rate.png)

 ### Step 9
-Click on `File...` and select the session folder you just made as the place to save the data (the folder should be empty)
+Click on `File...` and select the session folder you just made as the place to save the data (the folder should be empty).

 ![choose_acq_folder](.imgs/prereq_select_folder_to_save.png)

 ### Step 10
 Rename the file from `Standard.acq` to `sub-<label>_ses-<label>_acq-` (where you replace `<label>` with the appropriate names).
 Notice the trailing `-` after `acq`; this is intentional, the program will append a 4 digit number after the `-`.

 ![name_acq_files](.imgs/prereq_name_file.png)

 ### Step 11
 Select save and this window will pop up, we want incrementing number selected, which should be default.
-Select ok to continue
+Select ok to continue.

 ![incrementing_numbers](.imgs/prereq_incrementing_number.png)

 ### Step 12
 Test if the file is working correctly by clicking start on the open acknowledge file (which will still have the title `Standard.acq`).
 Once you hit start the name of the tab should change to what you named the file with the 4 digit acquisition number.

 ![start_button](.imgs/hit_start_button.png)
 ![ensure_data](.imgs/prere_ensure_data_records.png)